samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon (Requires Attunement by a Spellcaster)*

 While this pearl is on your person, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to regain one expended spell slot of level 3 or lower.
-Once you use the pearl, it can’t be used again until the next dawn.
+Once you use the pearl, it can't be used again until the next dawn.

 ### [Perfume of Bewitching](/magic-items/9228919-perfume-of-bewitching)